Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

 Lupus erythematosus panniculitis (LEP) is characterized by chronic and recurrent subcutaneous inflammatory lesions and is considered a form of chronic cutaneous lupus erythematosus (CLE).
 Clinically, LEP appears as erythematous, deeply indurated, tender plaques and nodules.
-The overlying epidermis is typically normal, but over time it attaches to the deeper component and can appear bound down with associated deep depressions (
+The overlying epidermis is typically normal, but over time it attaches to the deeper component and can appear bound down with associated deep depressions (Figure 1).
+In such cases, LEP can be confused with morphea or lipoatrophy.

 Occasionally, lesions drain and ulcerate, leading to scarring.
 The proximal extremities, trunk, face, and scalp are most commonly involved.